Monty/IMDb_xref/README.md

 </details>

 Another strategy is to copy one or more of the tconst files in the Contrib directory, editing if necessary.
-The default is to process all .tconst files in the top level directory.
-Put whatever tconst files you want there.
+The default for **./generateXrefData.sh** is to use all .tconst and all .xlate files in the top level directory.
+So put whatever files you want there.

 You could even get ideas from one of the spreadsheets we generate.
 They are in .csv format so you can open them with any spreadsheet program or text editor.
 If